 Children in Year 6 will complete Standard Assessment Tests during term 5, in accordance with the guidelines issued by the DfE/STA.
 The outcome of these will be shared with parents in a document which accompanies their child's annual report.
-In 2016, this will state if children have met the age-related standard or not, or whether they have exceeded this expectation.
+From 2016, this state if children have met the age-related standard or not, or whether they have exceeded this expectation.